-Not a lot are familiar with the patent process, the importance of patent rights, or the patent filing system.
-For some, the United States Patent and Trademark Office (USPTO) is a vague place for an inventor to patent inventions, or a scientist applying for a patent to get ahead of a competitor.
-While this movie-based perception isn’t necessarily wrong, trademarks and copyright and patent laws are a lot more complex.
-You may not know it but patent information could be relevant to you, especially because virtually everything can be patentable and covered by intellectual property rights.
+Few are familiar with the patent process, the importance of patent rights, or the patent filing system.
+For some, the United States Patent and Trademark Office (USPTO) is a vague place for an inventor to patent inventions, or see a scientist applying for a patent as just trying to get ahead of a competitor.
+While this movie-based perception isn’t always wrong, patent laws are a lot more complex.

 File patent applications correctly

-Whether it is an invention patent, design patent, process patent, plant patent, or utility patent, filing patents involves a complicated application process.
-Doing basic patent research is helpful for you to be familiar with matters covered by relevant patent law.
-These include documents required by the US Patent Office, patent protection, and patent expiration.
+Whether it is a utility patent, design patent, or plant patent, filing an application is a complicated process.
+Doing basic patent research is helpful for you to become familiar with the basics.
+These include learning which documents are required by the USPTO, what patents protect, and how long patents last.
 A Washington, D.C.
 IP Attorney from a trusted law firm can help you when obtaining a patent: from public disclosure to settling patent fees.

-Before getting a patent, seek legal help from a reliable patent lawyer.
-It is important for those planning to get a patent to first clarify what a provisional patent application is, and when it is more ideal over a nonprovisional patent application.
+Before filing a patent application, seek legal help from a reliable patent lawyer.
+It is important for those wishing to obtain a patent to first clarify what a provisional patent application is, and when it is preferable to a nonprovisional patent application.

 Opting for a provisional application instead of a non-provisional application

-Unless you are a registered patent agent or have filed a patent before, it might come as a surprise that a provisional application can allow you to get a filing date for fewer costs.
-As such, this cheaper option is ideal for those who would first need to save up before filing a non-provisional patent application.
+Unless you are a registered patent agent or have filed a patent before, it might come as a surprise that a provisional application allows you to get an earlier filing date at a lower cost.
+As such, this option is ideal for those who would first need to commercialize or disclose their invention to obtain funding before filing a non-provisional patent application.

-One would generally go through the patent application process for profit.
-The goal is to make money by monopolizing the market with the invention disclosed.
-As such, one can first test if there is a market before deciding to file a nonprovisional application.
-After taking into account market considerations, one can then eventually apply for a nonprovisional patent.
+A patent allows you to monopolize the market with the disclosed invention.
+When you file a provisional patent application at a relatively low cost, you can first test if there is a market before deciding to file a nonprovisional application.
+After taking market considerations into account, you can then apply for a nonprovisional patent within 12 months.
 An experienced Washington, D.C.
-IP Attorney can guide you when filing a patent, be it provisional or otherwise.
+IP Attorney can guide you when filing a patent application, be it provisional or otherwise.

-Provisional patent applications are also useful for those who want coverage for their work, even if it is still in the final stages of development.
-It is not uncommon that an investor would want to make a specific invention but is still exploring specific ways to do so.
-In a provisional application, one can attempt to disclose the different potential iterations of the invention, to get some flexibility for product development and finalization.
-One may initially be working on something but eventually, come up with an entirely different invention after several iterations.
-If he or she filed a patent application, a nonprovisional one, for an initial prototype that was drastically modified, a new application must be filed, as if back to square one.
+Provisional patent applications may be useful for those who want coverage for their work, even if it is still in the final stages of development.
+In a provisional application, you may attempt to disclose the different potential iterations of your invention, to get some flexibility for product development and finalization.
+You may initially be working on one thing, and then come up with an entirely different invention after several iterations.
+If you filed a nonprovisional patent application for an initial prototype that was drastically modified, a new application must be filed for the new iteration—back to square one.

 The need for a hands-on Washington, D.C.
 IP Attorney

 Contact our Washington, D.C.
-IP Attorney at War IP Law for a free consultation with competent patent lawyers.
+IP Attorneys at War IP Law for a free consultation with competent patent lawyers.